Plan-Apply-Unify Loop โ Structured AI-assisted development for OpenCode.

 .openpaul/

-โโโ STATE.md # Loop position and session state
+โโโ state-phase-N.json # Loop state per phase (/openpaul:init)

 โโโ config.md # Optional integrations